dmbarbour/glas/docs/GlasDesign.md

 The glas module system currently hinders manual provenance tracking, e.g. we cannot access module names or file paths from the 'compile' function.
 Also, metaprogramming is widespread so we'd need to trace influence through macros.

 A partial mitigation strategy is that log messages can be associated with each file as it compiles.
 This is likely the only option short-term.
 A more complete solution will require tracing compiled output back to the inputs that influenced it, preferably to the precision of binary ranges within files.
 This is probably too much to trace efficiently, but we might try some heuristics around the notion of spreading and diluting blame similar to [SHErrLoc project](https://research.cs.cornell.edu/SHErrLoc/).

+### Alternative Data

+I've often considered extending glas data to support graph structures or unordered sets.
+I think these could give some benefits to users, but it isn't clear to me how to effectively and efficiently work with them yet.
+For now, perhaps keep it to accelerated models.